-In any circumstance in which the employee of the School District has any question or doubt regarding whether he or she has reasonable cause to suspect child abuse, abandonment or neglect, the employee must immediately report to DCF, and, if available, the SRO or local law enforcement, and must also report to his or her school/department administrator in the manner specified above in this policy.
+In any circumstance in which the employee of the School District has any question or doubt regarding whether he or she has reasonable cause to suspect child abuse, abandonment or neglect, the employee must immediately report to DCF, and, in cases of employees, volunteers or agents of the District, the SRO or local law enforcement, and must also report to his or her school/department administrator in the manner specified above in this policy.
 All doubt must be resolved in favor of reporting any situation involving alleged or suspected child abuse, abandonment or neglect.
 However, all such reports of possible or suspected or known child abuse, abandonment or neglect must in all instances be made in good faith and no employee shall report any matter when the employee believes that no child abuse, abandonment or neglect is occurring or has occurred, and under circumstances where such report is made maliciously or in bad faith.